czendee/testgolangrpc/README.md

 # GRPC on Heroku
+# testgolangrpc

-A simple GRPC service, written in Go, running on Heroku.
+A simple GRPC service, written in Go that multiplies two numbers, running on Heroku.

 Since Heroku doesn't support HTTP/2, this service is exposed as an HTTP+JSON API.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)